 Aravan’s wedding is a semi-religious transgender event that takes place in Koovagam near the village of Villupuram in the Tamil month of Chitrai (April/May).

 The festival takes place at the Koothandavar Temple dedicated to Aravan (Koothandavar).
 The participants marry the Lord Koothandavar, thus reenacting an ancient history of Lord Vishnu/Krishna who married him after taking a form of a woman called Mohini.
 The next day, they mourn the god Koothandavar’s death through ritualistic dances and by breaking their bangles.

-The festival also serves as a platform to create awareness for transgender discrimination and prejudice which still exist in mainstream society, not limited to India.
+The festival also serves as a platform to raise awareness of transgender issues in mainstream society.